eduardolpsss/first-home-state-office-system/README.md

 # myFirstHomeStateOfficeSystem
-The Minha Primeira Casa project is a Java SE program in order to make things easier in a real estate office.
+The My First Home project is a Java SE program in order to make things easier in a real estate office, through it you can register properties, users and sellers, and the program provides a complete tracking platform.

 <br>